 There are gifts of the Holy Spirit that are available to every person who follows Jesus.
-The Bible says these gifts are given by God, and they don't expire (Romans 11:29).
+The Bible says God gives these gifts to us, and they don't expire (Romans 11:29).
 Have you ever tried to refuse food from a grandma?
 She won't listen.
 She'll give you the food anyway.
 There is nothing you can do to stop a determined grandma with cookies!
 It's kind of like that with the gifts of the Spirit.
 You can say no thanks or even believe that you aren't good enough to have the gifts, but you have them.
 They've been given to you by God, and he's not taking them back.
 It's just up to you if you want to use them.

-Some of the gifts include giving wise advice, receiving special knowledge for a situation, having unusual faith for an assignment from God, praying for the healing of the sick, the power to perform miracles, the ability to prophesy, and speaking an unknown language.
-For more info on the gifts, check out this passage.
-The important thing to remember is that God is the Giver of gifts, and Scripture tells us that he is a good Father and the best gift giver.
-(Luke 11:11-13).
-So you can trust that if you ask, you'll receive.
+The important thing to remember is that God is the Giver of gifts, and Scripture tells us that he is a good Father and the best gift-giver.
+You can trust that if you ask, you'll receive it.

-It's the Holy Spirit that changes us and helps us grow [link to From Old to New].
+It's the Holy Spirit that changes us and helps us grow (see From Old to New on Day 2).
 It's not about you working harder to be better.
 In fact, it's kind of the opposite.
 It's about recognizing your need for a Savior and letting the Holy Spirit change you from the inside out.